ogratwicklcs/ansible_windows_workshop/6-roles/README.md

 throughout this workshop, eventually you’ll want to reuse files and start to organize things.

-Ansible Roles are the way we do this.
-When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.
-This is considered best practice and will save you a lot of time in the future.

-For this exercise, you are going to take the playbook you just wrote and refactor it into a role.

-Let’s begin with seeing how your iis-basic-playbook will break down into a role…

 Section 1: Create directory structure for your new role
 =======================================================